Chart Color Schemes

 Gledswood Hills features high concentrations of family households, with a lower-than-average median household size

-Family households constitute 90.1% of all households, including 58.1% couples with children, 23.6% couples without children, and 7.8% single parent families.
-Non-family households comprise the remaining 9.9%, with lone person households at 8.7% and group households making up 1.1%.
+Family households account for 90.1% of all households, including 58.1% that are couples with children, 23.6% that are couples without children, and 7.8% that are single parent families.
+Non-family households make up the remaining 9.9%, with lone person households at 8.7% and group households comprising 1.1% of the total.
 The median household size is 3.3 people, which is smaller than the Greater Sydney average of 3.4.

 Frequently Asked Questions - Households